 As of fiscal year 2006, 85 Marine Corps MV-22s and 7 Air Force CV-22s were procured.
 The MV-22 was slated to replace the Marine Corps CH-46E and CH-53D helicopters.
 As of March 2007 there were two versions of the MV-22, the Block A, which incorporates safety related changes, and Block B, which was built upon the Block A to provide enhanced maintainability.

-According to a March 2007 report by the Government Accountability Office, while the design of Block A is considered stable, Block A will not be deployed in combat.
+According to a March 2007 report by the Government Accountability Office, while the design of Block A is considered stable, Block A would not be deployed in combat.
 Design stability of Block B, the deployed configuration, would be better known after its limited operational assessment in late 2007.
 Design changes were possible in order to address any deficiencies identified during this test and those identified during prior Block A tests as well as to lower production costs, and to field future upgrades.
 Fuselage structural design changes were possible if improved troop seat crash retention capability was directed.
 The budget at the time reinstated a funding shortfall from 2006's budget submittal, and as a result, adequate funding to fully procure 185 aircraft existed.
 However, a bearing defect was been found in some critical assemblies of production aircraft and was being addressed.

 As noted, the GAO report labeled the design of the MV-22 Block A was considered stable and mature.
 The Block B version, which would be the deployed version, had been built upon the Block A to provide enhanced maintainability.
 Its maturity would be better known after operational tests planned prior to its initial operational capability in September 2007.
 Further design changes to Block B were said to be potentially necessary to address deficiencies identified during the assessment and the 2005 operational tests of Block A, to lower the production cost, and to field future upgrades.